 This is one of my early finds, and Yep, it stoked my passion to work to find and shoot common and uncommon butterflies, fresh, colorful and reminders of the Gift that we continue to receive.

 It is a jolt, seeing way different butterflies at the southernmost tip of Texas.
-The National Butterfly Center (NBC) in Mission, Texas is visited by many dozens of butterflies that are native to Mexico, and make very rare appearances in the NBC.
+The National Butterfly Center (NBC) in Mission, Texas near the border wall is visited by many dozens of butterflies that are native to Mexico.
 Now more than 6 months after we visited there, I easily remember the excitement that was unleashed when we saw this Erato Heliconican butterfly.

 Yes it’s a bit far away, but this is a “rare” visit to the NBC.
 This butterfly is rarely seen there.
 We were there, and sooo Happy to enjoy it’s shocking beauty.